TSMS Lakonia: Evacuation

 The ship's purser gave the order to abandon ship shortly before 1:00 a.m.
 Dazed passengers made their way to the lifeboats, some in their pajamas and others still wearing their jewelry and evening wear.

 A few crew members went below decks to try to save passengers from their burning cabins.
 The ship's swimming pool attendant and a steward lowered themselves over the side of the ship, by rope, to pull trapped people from portholes.

 Evacuation of the ship was very difficult.
 Some lifeboats burned before they could be lowered.
 Two of the lifeboats were swamped, spilling their occupants into the sea; one when it was lowered only by one end, and the other when its davits broke off.
 Chains had rusted in many of the davits, making boats difficult or impossible to move.
 Only just over half of the lifeboats made it safely away from Lakonia, and some of them less than half full.
-Several people who dove overboard struck the side of the ship on the way down, killing them before they hit the water.
+Several people who dove overboard struck the side of the ship on the way down, which killed them before they hit the water.

 Passengers were angered when the radio operator left the ship in a launch, with a nurse and two musicians.
 Kalogridis later testified that he had left to rescue people from the water.
 He stated that he did not return to the ship because the current pushed the launch away.^{[B]} Passengers also claimed that some of the crewmen took advantage of the chaos to loot state rooms.

 When all of the boats were away, there were still people in the water and over 100 people left aboard the burning ship.
 Lakonia continued to burn fiercely and was rocked by violent explosions.
 Those who remained aboard flocked to the glass-enclosed Agora Shopping Centre at the stern of the ship.
 After several hours, the flames closed in on them, and they were forced to descend ropes and rope ladders into the ocean.
 The port and starboard gangways were lowered as well, and people walked down the gangways single file into the sea.